We are specialists in Enterprise Management Incentives and the associated legal and tax aspects.

 Steps to consider

-First, the terms of the option agreement or plan rules need looking at to determine what will be the effect of the reorganisation on subsisting options – for example, will options be exercisable on the re-organisation or can they rolled over (replaced) or will they lapse?
+What do the option agreement or plan rules say? – First, the terms of the option agreement or plan rules need looking at to determine what will be the effect of the reorganisation on subsisting options – for example, will options be exercisable on the re-organisation or can they rolled over (replaced) or will they lapse?

-It is prudent to factor into the re-organisation timetable the steps relating to options, including option holders communications, and if powers of attorneys should be sought to expedite the process.
+- Timing – it is prudent to factor into the re-organisation timetable the steps relating to options, including option holders communications, and if powers of attorneys should be sought to expedite the process.

 For tax purposes, if as part of a re-organisation or re-structure a new holding company is placed on top of an existing company, it will be a change of control and a disqualifying event under the EMI legislation (because the existing company will cease to be ‘independent’).
 Further, if EMI options are exercised on or following a re-organisation, option holders will only benefit from income tax relief (in full) if they exercise their options within 90 days of a disqualifying event (this assumes their option exercise price was not set at a ‘discount’ to the grant date market value because any discount will always be within charge to income tax on exercise.)